Editor’s Note: This marketing infographic is part of our 25 part series.

 But you shouldn’t.

-Instead, you should start optimizing for your micro conversions that lead to your macro conversion (your actual conversion).
+Instead, you should start optimizing for the micro-conversions that lead to your macro conversion (your actual conversion).

 If this is the reality, then instead of testing ads or landing pages, we want to look at our targeting first.
-For people to stick around for that short of a time, there must be something fundamentally wrong with our campaign.
+Because if users are leaving that quickly, there must be something fundamentally wrong with our campaign.

-If you launch the “avg session duration” column in your AdWords account, then you can see the average time on site down to the keyword level – which help you diagnose any questions you have.
+If you launch the “avg session duration” column in your Google Ads account, then you can see the average time on site down to the keyword level — which helps you diagnose any questions you have.

 Which PPC Tactic Will You Try First?